 - 1 What Aare The Reasons Behind Windows 10 Laptop Keyboard Not Working Problem?

-- 2 Laptop Keyboard Not Working Windows 10: Fix It
+- 2 Laptop Keyboard Not Working on Windows 10 [SOLVED]

 - 3 Method 1: Check for your USB port- working or not